Tuition Assistance

 The first step is seeking guidance from your school principal.
 The principal understands your family’s needs and how best to apply for tuition support.
 Awards are made based on (a) financial need, (b) the principals recommendation, (c) your pastor’s recommendation, and (d) the availability of funding through sources available to the school including the Catholic Education Foundation and other individuals and foundations who fund scholarships.

 NO, tuition awards are based on financial need and the principal’s recommendation.
-Some Catholic schools provide academic scholarships based on achievements, but tuition assistance programs are designed to help families keep their children in Catholic schools to learn in a faith-filled, safe, values-based and rigorous environment.
+Some Catholic high schools provide academic scholarships based on achievements, but tuition assistance programs are designed to help families keep their children in Catholic schools to learn in a faith-filled, safe, values-based and rigorous environment.
 Today, 98% of students receiving tuition support are graduating from high school in four years and 98% of those graduates are going on to colleges and universities.

 YES.
 Families must apply each year to be considered for an award since awards are based on criteria that could change from year-to-year, such as funding availability and family income.